 Idleon Barbarian Build – Fishing Build

-Tab 1: Brute Efficiency > Fist of Rage > Idle Skilling > Lucky Clover
+Tab 1: Brute Efficiency > Idle Skilling > Fist of Rage > Lucky Clover

+Note that you can also prioritise Haungry For Gold as the first tab 2 talent to max when you have the applicable golden food for fishing (not available until world 4).
 With the above setup you’re ready to create your Barbarian fishing build with the following tab 3 talents:

 - Worming Undercover: An active skill that requires that it be on your attack bar to have effect on your fishing gains.
-I recommend maxing after you’ve invested the 50 points noted above as there are not significant diminishing results from this investment.
+I recommend maxing after you’ve invested the 50 points noted above as there are not significant diminishing results from this talent investment.

-- Bobbin’ Bobbers: As your minigame high score in fishing grows so does the power of this talent, at max level you need a game score of 38 for maximum benefit which should be relatively straight forward with practice.
+- Bobbin’ Bobbers: As your minigame high score in fishing grows so does the power of this talent, at level 100 you need a game score of 38 for maximum benefit which should be relatively straight forward with practice.
 If your score is lower than this then limit your point investment to max your high score.
 For example if your high score is 21 then level 48 is the first level of this skill that has a cap of 21.
-After you have this maxed or points equivalent to your minigame score finishing maxing Catching Some ZZZ’s
+After you have this maxed or points equivalent to your minigame score finishing maxing Catching Some ZZZ’s above.

 - All Fish Diet: Experience gained on fishing means additional talent builds for one of the other Barbarian builds shown here and also helps you progress to the higher tier of fishing rods so a worthwhile investment, albeit last of the core fishing build.